cloudnativegeo/cloudnativegeo.org/content/blog/20231016-stac-sprint-recap.md

 One of the most notable solutions made for the STAC Specification was the agreement on the [Bands Requests for Comments Discussion](https://github.com/radiantearth/stac-spec/discussions/1213).
 The agreed-upon solution is to create the new common metadata field `bands` to replace `eo:bands` and `raster:bands` as well as to add the following fields to the common metadata: `data_type`, `nodata`, `statistics`, and `unit`.
 You can see the pull request for this change at [radiantearth/stac-spec/pull/1254](https://github.com/radiantearth/stac-spec/pull/1254).

 The STAC community will continue to work towards completing the issues in the 1.1 Milestone before releasing a v1.1.0.
-If you have any issues with the STAC Spec, it's now the time to bring issues up for 1.1 and extensions!
+If you have any problems with the STAC Spec, it's now the time to make your voice heard.
+Submit issues to the respective STAC repository with an in-depth explanation of your problem: [stac-spec](https://github.com/radiantearth/stac-spec/issues), [stac-api-spec](https://github.com/radiantearth/stac-api-spec/issues), and [stac-extensions](https://github.com/orgs/stac-extensions/repositories).

 ### stac-api-spec